 The succulent leaves and the stems are often colored light to medium green.

 Talinum paniculatum ‘Limon’ blooms in the spring and produces panicles of flowers.

 Panicles are inflorescences feature multiple branches.

-The flowers produce jewel-like fruits, the reason for the plant being called jewels-of-Opar.
+The pink flowers produce jewel-like fruits, the reason for the plant being called jewels-of-Opar.